byarbrough/ece382_lab01/README.md

 ###Documentation
 Most of this lab was done on my own.
 C2C Ian Goodbody and I had a brief conversation deciding if the rotation method was indeed O(log(n)) or not.
 We concluded it was.
-Also, C2C Sabin Park ansered my question that I did not need to worry that registers hold words, but I was only rotating bytes.
+Also, C2C Sabin Park answered my question that I did not need to worry that registers hold words, but I was only rotating bytes.
 Just as he said, it all worked out.